 An easy basic muffin recipe replaces Bisquick, traditionally used in another southern favorite – sausage balls.
 While you could still use Bisquick as a short cut, sausage muffins recipe is still a breeze to throw together.
 I’ll show you how!

-The recipe uses a mixture of flour, baking powder, milk, and butter so it may easily be adpated to gluten-free sausage muffins.
+These sausage muffins are made with flour, baking powder, milk, and butter so it may easily be adapted to gluten-free sausage muffins.
 To substitute Bisquick for the flour, use 1 cup Bisquick, 4 eggs, and cheese with the sausage, omitting the other ingredients.
+(More on that below!)

 - Ground pork breakfast sausage – Cook, crumbled, and excess grease drained on paper towels.